Belimumab (Benlysta)

 Tell Your Rheumatology Provider

-Before taking belimumab, tell your rheumatology provider if you plan to become pregnant.
+Before using belimumab, tell your rheumatology provider if you plan to become pregnant.
 It is unknown if belimumab is safe for pregnant women to take.
 You should not try to become pregnant or breastfeed while taking this drug.
 If you do become pregnant, immediately tell your doctor.

 Many vaccines, such as the flu shot, pneumonia shot, and new shingles vaccine (Shingrix), are safe while taking belimumab; but others, such as live vaccines (Zostrix), are not.
 Talk to your doctor about getting vaccines before starting belimumab.

 This information is provided for general education only.
-Individuals should consult a qualified healthcare provider for professional medical advice, diagnosis, and treatment of a medical or health condition.
+Individuals should consult a qualified healthcare provider for professional medical advice, diagnosis and treatment of a medical or health condition.

 We use cookies on our website to improve our service to you and for security purposes.
 By continuing to use our site without changing your browser cookie settings, you agree to our cookie policy and the use of cookies.
 See ACR Policies